jhphan/hello-world-workflow-gf/README.rst

 Hello World!
 One-Step GeneFlow Workflow
 =======================================

-Version: 0.2
+Version: 0.3

-This is a basic one-step GeneFlow workflow that prints the contexts of an input text file to an output text file.
+This is a basic one-step GeneFlow workflow that demonstrates piping.

 Inputs
 ------